frappe/frappe/frappe/docs/user/tutorial/start.md

 Login ID: **Administrator**

-Password : **Use the password that was generated during installation**
+Password : **Use the password that was created during installation**

 When you login, you should see the "Desk" home page